TDKorn/my-magento/docs/source/interact-with-api.rst

 Building Custom Search Queries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to the predefined methods, you can build your own queries too |en| simply
+In addition to the predefined methods, you can build your own queries too – simply
 :meth:`~.add_criteria`, :meth:`~.restrict_fields`, and :meth:`~.execute` the search